The Readme File

 Additionally, to the hardware requirements, you need to have the following software:

-- Graphics card and driver supporting OpenGL 1.5 (for the "legacy" renderer) or GL3.3 (for the default renderer).
+- Graphics card and driver supporting OpenGL 3.3 (for the default renderer) or 3.0 (for the "legacy" renderer).

-- For Linux: You have to compile your own binary, from this GitHub repo
+- For native Linux: You have to compile your own binary, from this GitHub repo.
+Is is a very outdated version!

 Sometimes. it might be necessary to install the basic Python 2.7.14 package, especailly on 64 bit systems.

 It is recommended to have at least 4GB of RAM and a multithreaded CPU.
-Low amount of RAM might not support bigger sceneries without decreasing the texture size (maxtexturesize in the eu07.ini file), and no free thread on the CPU might result in drastically decreased performance in the vehicles with an onboard computer.
+Low amount of RAM might not support bigger sceneries without decreasing the texture size (maxtexturesize in the eu07.ini file), and no free thread on the CPU might result in drastically decreased performance in the vehicles with an onboard computer - then you will have to moddify the "pyscreenrendererpriority" paramter value in the eu07.ini file, from "normal" to "lower" or "lowest").

 The new renderer (supporting GL3.3+, with loads of new graphical features) has been implemented into the main binary, and as such, you will have to test if the new render works well on your PC - if it does not, edit the eu07.ini file, and change "gfxrenderer full" to "gfxrenderer legacy", for the middle-ground performance PCs, or "gfxrenderer simple" for low-end PCs.